An article by Benedict Jephcote was published in Diabetes.co.UK discussing early control of Type 2 Diabetes.

 What Are Type 2 Diabetes Complications?

-The possible conditions that are directly caused by Type 2 Diabetes range from strokes, kidney disease, heart disease, amputations, among others.
+The possible conditions that are caused by Type 2 Diabetes range from strokes, kidney disease, heart disease, amputations, among others.
 Yikes.
-Even so, don’t panic, because you do have control.
-There are many easily achievable things you can do to help reign in diabetes and reduce the chances of these things coming up later in life.
+Even so, don’t panic, because complications are largely a result of NOT controlling diabetes.
+There are many easily achievable things you can do to help reign in diabetes and dramatically reduce the chances of these things coming up later in life.

 Above all, the most important thing to do is if you haven’t looked into managing your diabetes yet, do it soon.
 The sooner you do, the sooner you start reducing your risk of diabetes complications, and the sooner you can start becoming healthier and happier.